-As outlined in the Delta ESG-report, Delta Group, as a manufacturer of electronic products, is linked to several areas of concern.
+As a manufacturer of electronic products, Delta is connected to several areas of concern.
 These include:

 - Conflict minerals

 - Chemicals

 - Technology components

 - Metals such as steel, copper, and aluminum

 - Batteries

 These product categories are known to be associated with complex and often opaque supply chains, where risks to human rights, environmental sustainability, and ethical sourcing are particularly pronounced.